21 Tips to develop self confidence and self esteem

 Keep things in perspective and remind yourself that this feeling will pass.

-- Accept your weakness and focus on your strengths.
+- Self Confidence: Accept your weakness and focus on your strengths.

 Perfection does not serve anyone.

 The minute you’re conscious of a negative thought.

 Do this throughout the day.

 Thinking positively will soon become a habit you can keep for a lifetime.

 - The more goals you achieve, the more you train your brain to align itself with success.

 Analyze them to determine if your limitations are real or imagined.